Kaalam Maari Pochu (1956 film): Plot

-The story focuses social and economic issues faced by farmers in rural areas and intertwined with a love story.
+The story focuses on social and economic issues faced by farmers in rural areas and intertwined with a love story.
 A money lender in the village surreptitiously grabs the lands of poor farmers after lending them money.
 The un-educated poor farmers lose their lands due to ignorance.
 Later, the son of a poor farmer, who is educated, bares the truth about the money lender and in the presence of the District Collector gives back the lands to the owners.